-When you cuddle your child many senses are involved, seeing the mother, smelling the mother, taste if you are feeding the child, the sound of your voice, balance and vestibular if you are rocking your child, and of course touch, the feel of your embrace and maybe a blanket or soft toy.
-Playing blindfold games with your child can be important in developing their sensory skills to discover the world around them, when they cannot see they have to use their other senses.
-When parents are playing blindfold games with their children it is important for parents to have a go at being blindfolded too, can your child trick you.
+When you cuddle your child many senses are involved.
+Seeing the mother, smelling the mother, taste if you are feeding the child, the sound of your voice, balance and vestibular if you are rocking your child, and of course touch.
+The feel of your embrace and maybe a blanket or soft toy.
+Playing blindfold games with your child can be important in developing their sensory skills to discover the world around them.
+When they cannot see they have to use their other senses.
+When parents are playing blindfold games with their children it is important for parents to have a go at being blindfolded too.

-Do you know that house hold objects like toys are all you need, as well as cloths for blindfolds of course!
-For this post, I will discuss blindfold games you can play with your child to develop their sense of touch using blindfolds and a few soft toys.
+Did you know that house hold objects like toys are all you need, as well as cloths for blindfolds of course!
+Play a series blindfold games with your child to develop their sense of touch using blindfolds and a few soft toys.

 Soft toys are great items for blindfold games for a few reasons.
-Firstly, it is very non-threatening, cuddling a favorite teddy with mummy is not frightening.
-Secondly, if sleeping in the dark, if your child is up to that, means that they already feel them in the dark.
-Thirdly, they can be good for bonding with your child plus they don’t break if dropped.
+Firstly, it is very non-threatening, cuddling a favourite teddy with mummy is not frightening.
+Secondly, if sleeping in the dark (if your child is up to that) means that they already feel them in the dark.
+Lastly, they can be good for bonding with your child plus they don’t break if dropped.

 TRY THESE GAMES

-If you have a few children might like to blindfold 2 or more at once and give each one a soft toy and have them guess and give a point for a right answer and then try round 2.
+- If you have a few children, you might like to blindfold 2 or more at once and give each one a soft toy and have them guess and give a point for a right answer and then try round 2.

-If your child wakes up at night and can’t find their soft toy, one day blindfold them on their bed and put their soft toy somewhere on their bed to find by feel.
+- If your child wakes up at night and can’t find their soft toy, practice by blindfolding them on their bed and put their soft toy somewhere on their bed to find by feel.

-You could also blindfold your child, spun them around and say “go to your room, find your teddy and come give mummy a cuddle”.
+- Blindfold your child, spin them around and say, “Go to your room, find your teddy and come give mummy a cuddle”.